matteopicciolini/JTracer/README.md

 f 2 3 4
 ```

-In our project, there is also a simple script in python wicht accept a `.obj` file as input and generate a `.txt` file as output with the prefìvious features.
+In our project, there is also a simple script in python wicht accept a `.obj` file as input and generate a `.txt` file as output with the previous features.

 ## Gallery